Secure Bike Parking Facilities

 Cyclehoop (London UK) manufactures lockers and cages.

-Larger facilities for multiple bikes can accommodate a wider range of bike sizes in a small space and may provide more services, such as repair tools and ebike charging.
+Larger group parking facilities for multiple bikes accommodate a wider range of bike sizes in a small space.
+This includes bike storage rooms in a building with racks and a secure access door to outdoor standalone cages and kiosks.
+These facilities may also provide more services, such as repair tools and ebike charging.

 DuoGard (Michigan, USA) manufactures a wide range of bike rack options, including cages with a wide variety of secure access controllers (keys, cards, pin codes)

-Cyclehoop (London UK) manufacturers lockers and the Bikehangar cage (shown below) designed to lock 6 bikes in one half of a parking space.
-They also build and manage Bikehangar and larger Bikehub parking rental systems in the UK.
+Cyclehoop (London UK) manufacturers lockers and the Bikehangar cage designed to lock 6 bikes in one half of a parking space.
+They also build and manage Bikehangar and larger Bikehub parking rental systems.